-During this learning activity, the speakers will review the overuse of basal insulin in lieu of adding injectable bolus options, known as overbasalization.
+The speakers address the overuse of basal insulin in lieu of adding injectable bolus options, known as overbasalization.
 This is commonly seen in many patients with type 2 diabetes.
 Additionally, the speakers will discuss how this plays a role within clinical inertia, the lack of intensifying treatment despite not achieving the A1C goal.
 The discussion will provide the audience with the knowledge of current practice, as well as tools to help play an integral role in healthcare delivery to overcome these challenges.

-At the completion of this knowledge-based activity, pharmacists will be able to:
+At the completion of this knowledge-based activity, participants will be able to:

 - Define overbasalization and clinical inertia.